Contagious Disease Prevention Policies

 As stated in the School Handbook, to the extent possible, SAS will follow a learning from home plan with the goal of continuing the learning process when classes are cancelled or if a student is on medical leave:

-- Teachers will post lessons for their classes by 9:00 am. in the Homework section of Facts Classroom on the actual class meeting day.
+- Teachers will post lessons for their classes by 9:00 am. in the Homework section of CORE on the actual class meeting day.

 - Lessons are authentic and purposeful, allowing teachers to move the class forward and continue the learning process in a meaningful way.